 The largest city in Hampshire, Southampton has been a major port since the Norman Conquest of 1066, when it helped service England's then capital, Winchester.
-Probably the most famous ship to depart Southampton's shores are the Mayflower (1620), and of course, the ill-fated RMS Titanic in 1912.
+Probably the most famous ships to depart Southampton's shores are the Mayflower (1620), and of course, the ill-fated RMS Titanic in 1912.
 With its double high tide, making it easy for large ships to head in and out of the harbour, it remains one of the Britain's major ports and the current cruise capital of the country.
 But there's more than just a maritime past to keep you entertained for a day trip or weekend break.
 Here's our guide to where to eat, drink and play in one of the most historic and warmest cities in the UK.

 Southampton has some of the best-preserved medieval town walls in England, and you can follow their route on the Old Town self-guided walk.
 Walk the QE2 Mile from the Cenotaph, down through the city, and you end up at the waterfront at Town Quay.
 You'll spot Holyrood church and the famous Bargate, a Grade I listed medieval gatehouse, en route.
 Or take the Titanic Trail.
 In just over an hour, you'll pass numerous memorials, and other points of interest dedicated to those who died when the ship sank in 1912.
 You can download all the trails from the Discover Southampton website.